scottnonnenberg/blog/pages/posts/2013-10-07-how-not-to-do-customer-service-credit-card-edition.md

 > Thank you.
 > ORCA Regional Autoload Management Office

-Wow, that’s a lot to absorb.
-And there’s a lot of distracting text at the bottom, since I don’t have the King County Metro Access Pass.
-It’s too bad, too, because those folks “do not need to contact us unless you need help or have questions.”
-I’ll actually have to pick up the phone.
+Wow, that's a lot to absorb.
+And there's a lot of distracting text at the bottom, since I don't have the King County Metro Access Pass.
+It's too bad, too, because those folks "do not need to contact us unless you need help or have questions."
+I'll actually have to pick up the phone.

 First I check out what the ORCA card website says about my account - it looks like I have no autoload, so I set up a new one with my new credit card.
 That should just solve the problem, right?

-To be sure, I make the call, talk to them, and find out that I have to physically mail a check to them; my new settings will work going forward, but they can’t use that information to cover my failed charge.
-And, it seems, they’re just about as frustrated about that in their office, where they handle all this stuff manually, as I am.
+To be sure, I make the call, talk to them, and find out that I have to physically mail a check to them; my new settings will work going forward, but they can't use that information to cover my failed charge.
+And, it seems, they're just about as frustrated about that in their office, where they handle all this stuff manually, as I am.
 So I get out the rarely-used forever stamps and send the check.

-In the couple years I’ve had an ORCA card, I’ve actually had to go through this check-sending process twice.
-It hasn’t gotten better.
+In the couple years I've had an ORCA card, I've actually had to go through this check-sending process twice.
+It hasn't gotten better.
 But I feel pretty proud that I did catch it once before a failed charge required a check to be sent.
 And yes, I still have autoload set up even today…

 ## Redbox

 I like redbox.
 I use it primarily because Netflix selection is weak and I have a few redboxes within easy walking distance. :0)

-So, as usual, I’m out to dinner and I open the app and reserve Jack the Giant Slayer, mindlessly clicking through things until I had everything reserved.
-And then it hit me - I don’t have that old credit card in my hand anymore, so I can’t just scan the card and pick it up like usual… Maybe I could change it?
+So, as usual, I'm out to dinner and I open the app and reserve Jack the Giant Slayer, mindlessly clicking through things until I had everything reserved.
+And then it hit me - I don't have that old credit card in my hand anymore, so I can't just scan the card and pick it up like usual… Maybe I could change it?

 So I use the app to add my new credit card and attempt to change the previous reservation.
 No dice.

-Later, at the machine, I try the new credit card in the machine, and it doesn’t find anything.
+Later, at the machine, I try the new credit card in the machine, and it doesn't find anything.

-I look to see if there are any more of Jack the Giant Slayer in stock at this location, and the answer is no. So I try to cancel the previous reservation, and I can’t do that.
+I look to see if there are any more of Jack the Giant Slayer in stock at this location, and the answer is no. So I try to cancel the previous reservation, and I can't do that.

 I start trying to call support over this $1.29 movie, and while I wait I try to reserve the movie at a different location with my new credit card, and I get this, the coup de grace:

 ![Redbox already rented message](https://static.sinap.ps/blog/2014/Feb/Redbox_already_rented-1.png)

 _NO!
-It’s NOT available for me at the location I chose!
-That’s why I’m trying to reserve it again!
-I’m not stupid!_
+It's NOT available for me at the location I chose!
+That's why I'm trying to reserve it again!
+I'm not stupid!_

 At this point my girlfriend starts trying to calm me down.
 I breathe deeply.
 Zen!
 I hang up on the customer service call, and we sit down for a drink.

 On our way home she walks up to a different machine with it in stock and rents it with her credit card, no account required.
 Definitely points for redbox convenience there.
-And the movie wasn’t completely horrible either.
+And the movie wasn't completely horrible either.

 ## So, what can we learn?